ammar-tanwar/bloglearnbay/posts/media-hospitality-and-transportation-know-how-data-science-will-help-you-to-survive.md

 tableData:
   [
-    Advanced Data science Course Training in Bangalore, Need for Data Science in Media, Hospitality, and Transportation., ]
+    Advanced Data science Course Training in Bangalore, Need for Data Science in Media, Hospitality, and Transportation, What are data science tools used in the media, hospitality, and transportation industries?, Companies Hiring Data Scientists in the Media, Transportation, and Hospitality Industry, Projects,
+Conclusion,

+  ]
 ---